-When making a decision on which walk-in cooler or freezer to buy, there are many things that must be considered.
-In the following guide we hope to go through all these considerations and provide you with the information you need to make an informed decision.
+When deciding on which walk-in cooler or freezer to buy, many things must be considered.
+In the following guide, we will go through all these considerations and provide you with the information you need to make an informed decision.

 WHAT IS IMPORTANT TO YOU: